rrcobb/backgammon/notes/devlog.md

 And... the tournament data too?
 Like, if one player was consistently getting one color vs the other, it might have gotten a big boost.
 FUCK.

 bugs:
-- hitchance is wrong
+- FIXED: hit chance is wrong
-- is accumulation of error via floating point math doing me in?
+- IGNORED: is accumulation of error via floating point math doing me in?
 I think it is resulting in small differences...
   - definitely seems to be in boardStrength
-- the position values were adding a bonus point for every position, which seems kinda wrong, it was probably messing things up
+- FIXED: the position values were adding a bonus point for every position, which seems kinda wrong, it was probably messing things up

+now, probably need to learn new factors... geez, what a time.